Skip to Main Content

 Resource Overview

 Building a Self-Governing People is designed to be flexible, teacher-friendly, and embedded with rich with educator supports.
 Each lesson is classroom-ready and includes guidance for differentiation and adaptation from the Colonial World to Reconstruction.
-The resource utilizes scaffolded Document-Based Question (DBQ) assessments to build critical student skills that analyze key events, people, and ideas while practicing historical thinking and civic reasoning.
-Each unit of the resource includes a mini lesson that explores one component of a scaffolded DBQ accompanied by a video that examines the DBQ skills component from the unit using paintings and images.
+The resource utilizes deconstructed Document-Based Question (DBQ) assessments to build critical student skills that analyze key events, people, and ideas while practicing historical thinking and civic reasoning.
+Each unit of the resource includes a mini lesson that explores one component of a deconstructed DBQ accompanied by a video that examines the DBQ skills component from the unit using paintings and images.
 Our goal is that students gradually build toward a summative DBQ in each unit with structured skill development.

-Supporting Middle School Videos
+Middle School Interactive Timelines

 Browse the Units